Transport in the Faroe Islands: Ferries

 The Faroese ferry company Strandfaraskip Landsins operates a network of ferries, in addition to the rural blue buses, called Bygdaleiðir (Villagelines).
 Their largest vessel is the Smyril, a roll-on/roll-off ferry which maintains the link between Tórshavn and the southern island, Suðuroy.
 This vessel entered service in 2005.
 Another ferry, Teistin, a roll-on-off ferry, maintains the link between the island of Sandoy and Streymoy; the ferry port on Streymoy is at Gamlarætt near Kirkjubøur and Velbastaður on the south-west coast of Streymoy.
 A sub-sea tunnel is under construction between Sandoy and Streymoy, it will open in 2023 according to the plan.
 After that there will not be need of a ferry between the two islands.
 The proposed Suðuroyartunnilin would also remove the ferry services to Skúvoy and Suðuroy.

 Since the early 1980s, Smyril Line has operated a regular international passenger, car and freight service using a large, modern, multipurpose ferry, the Norröna.
 The weekly service links the Faroe Islands with Seyðisfjörður, Iceland, and Hirtshals, Denmark.

 Air

 Atlantic Airways is the national airline of the Faroe Islands, and has its operating base at Vágar Airport.
-It operates regular flights to Iceland, Denmark, Norway, and Scotland while there are also seasonal flights connecting the Faroe Islands with destinations including Barcelona, Mallorca, and Lisbon.
+It operates regular flights to Iceland, Denmark, Norway, and Scotland while there are also seasonal flights connecting the Faroe Islands with destinations including Barcelona, Mallorca, Lisbon, and Stewart International Airport, New York.

 Originally state-owned, the airline has been partially privatised.
 The Government has plans to continue selling its remaining share in the airline.
 As a private company, Atlantic Airways continues to provide the Faroe Islands search and rescue capability, under contract to the government.